ktorio/ktor-documentation/topics/dokku.md

 ### Step 1: Configure a port {id="port"}

 First, you need to specify a port used to listen for incoming requests.
 Dokku dynamically assigns a port to each application and passes it using the `PORT` environment variable.
-Your application must read this variable at startup, otherwise it will listen on the wrong port and Dokku won't be able to route traffic to it.
-Depending on the way used to [configure a Ktor server](server-create-and-configure.topic), do one of the following:
+Your application must read this variable at startup, otherwise it may listen on the wrong port and Dokku won't be able to route traffic to it.
+Depending on how you [configure a Ktor server](server-create-and-configure.topic), do one of the following:
 * If your server configuration is specified in code, read the environment variable using the `System.getenv()` function and pass it to the `port` parameter of the `embeddedServer()` function:
    ```kotlin
    fun main() {